Home >

 preservation of history and traditions of Special Warfare units,

 historical, charitable, and educational purposes.
-It qualifies
+It qualified

 as a tax exempt organization under Section 501(c) (3) of the

-Membership in the association is open to all military and
+Internal Revenue Code of Law.
+Membership in the association was open to all military and

 contributors.
-The association is administered by volunteers
+The association was administered by volunteers

 consisting of an Executive Board and a fifteen-member Advisory